Dr Lucyna Gozdzielewska

 School of Health and Life Sciences

-Lucyna Gozdzielewska is a lecturer in Adult Nursing and the Master of Public Health programmes, and she currently leads the Infection Prevention and Control in a Global Context module.
+Lucyna (Lucy) Gozdzielewska is a Senior Lecturer on the Adult Nursing and the Master of Public Health programmes, and she currently leads the Delivering Excellence in Care module.
 Lucyna is also a member of the Safeguarding Health through Infection Prevention (SHIP) Research Group where she leads the Applied Infection Prevention and Control Interventions workstream.

-Lucyna completed her BA (Hons) in Nursing Studies in 2014 from GCU, and in 2021 she completed her PhD, focusing on the 6-step technique for the application of alcohol-based hand rubs for healthcare staff.
-She has been involved in a variety of research projects and systematic reviews conducted by the SHIP Research Group, mainly concerning hand hygiene.
-Her most recent work involves a contribution to a study evaluating the implementation of alcohol-based hand rubs at the point of care in a hospital in Cameroon, and secondary research projects commissioned by the World Health Organization, including an updated systematic review of national infection prevention interventions for the prevention of healthcare-associated infections, and a scoping review of interventions for the prevention of healthcare-associated infection in primary care.
+Lucyna completed her BA (Hons) in Nursing Studies in 2014 from Glasgow Caledonian, and in 2021 she completed her PhD, focusing on the six-step technique for the application of alcohol-based hand rubs for healthcare staff.
+She has been involved in a variety of research projects and systematic reviews conducted by the SHIP Research Group.